A UX Case Study

 Goal: To explore users' current experiences with the MoviePass iOS app

 Procedure: Each participant took part in an individual semi-structured interview.
-As part of the interview, participants were asked to describe the most common tasks they performed with the app.
-They were then asked to demonstrate those tasks.
+Participants were asked to describe and perform the most common tasks they did in the app.

 1. We identified the top 3 tasks that users do in the app: search for a theater, search for a movie, and book a showtime.